davidhintelmann/chatzilla/README.md

 <!-- ![overview](docs/imgs/<image>.png) -->

-Checkout the `demo.ipynb` jupyter notebook to get a quick demo on the capabilties of this library.

 ## Take a Gander

+- Checkout `demo/demo.ipynb` jupyter notebook to get a quick demo on the capabilties of this library.
 - Jump into `demo/chat.py` to extend an ongoing conversation.
 - chatzilla folder is the package developed as shown below.